-But not all of the states are equal in terms of what they can offer outdoor enthusiasts, with some having a distinct edge over the others.
-With that in mind, here are our picks for the 5 best U.S. states for adventure travel.
+But not all of the states are equal in terms of what they offer the active outdoor enthusiasts, with some having a distinct edge over the others.
+With that in mind, here are our picks for the five best U.S. states for adventure travel.

 Dubbed "The Last Frontier," Alaska is easily the wildest and most remote state in the entire U.S. Epic in size and scale, it is home to 8 national parks – including Denali, Glacier Bay, and Katmai.
-It is also a great place to spot wildlife including moose, deer, elk, bear, and countless other species.
+It is also a great place to spot wildlife with moose, deer, elk, bear, and countless other species frequently on display.
 The state is home to the highest mountain in North America – which is also named Denali and stands an impressive 20,308 ft.
 (6190 meters) in height, and is so vast that it is easier to travel by bush plane rather than driving.

-In terms of sheer variety of outdoor activities, it is tough to beat California.
+In terms of sheer variety of outdoor activities, it is tough to top California.
 After all, where else can you go surfing, skiing, and mountain biking all in the same weekend?
-The California coast is great for sea kayaking, while the Sierra Mountains are a paradise for hikers and backpackers.
-The famous John Muir Trail is amongst the best hikes in the entire world, passing through the Sierra Nevada Mountains of Yosemite, Kings Canyon, and Sequoia National Park in the process.
-The Redwoods of Northern California are fantastic places to go mountain biking and trail running as well, while the arid desert of Joshua Tree is the perfect place for travelers looking for some solitude.
+The California coast is great for sea kayaking, while the Sierra Mountains are a paradise for hikers and backpackers alike.
+The famous John Muir Trail is amongst the best long-distance hikes in the entire world, passing through the Sierra Nevada Mountains of Yosemite, Kings Canyon, and Sequoia National Park along the way.
+The Redwoods of Northern California are fantastic places to go mountain biking and trail running as well, while the arid desert of Joshua Tree is the perfect place for travelers looking for some peace and solitude.

 One of the top ski destinations on the entire planet, Colorado is well known for its fantastic powder.
 But even if you don't hit the slopes on a regular basis, there is still plenty of other outdoor adventures to be had.
 For instance, the state is home to 53 mountains with a height above 14,000 feet (4267 meters), which makes it a popular destination for climbers, mountaineers, and hikers.
-It also hosts some great athletic competitions including the Leadville 100 trail and mountain bike races, Ouray ice climbing festival, and the U.S.A.
-Pro Challenge cycling race.
+It also hosts some great athletic competitions including the Leadville 100 trail and mountain bike races, the Ouray ice climbing festival, and the Colorado Classic pro cycling race.

-And of course, visitors shouldn't forget to drop by Rocky Mountain National Park to take in some of the most beautiful views they'll ever see in their travels.
+And of course, visitors shouldn't forget to drop by Rocky Mountain National Park to take in some of the most beautiful views they'll ever see in any of their travels.

-Much like the other western U.S. states, Utah is a truly unbelievable skiing and snowboarding destination with some truly legendary resorts within an easy driving distance of Salt Lake City.
-The state also has its fair share of great national parks for hiking and camping, with Bryce Canyon, Zion, Arches, and Canyonlands all standing out as amongst the very best in the entire country.
-But the crown jewel in Utah's crown is probably Moab, the small town that is the gateway to perhaps the greatest mountain biking found anywhere in the world.
+Much like the other western U.S. states, Utah is a truly unbelievable skiing and snowboarding destination with some legendary resorts within easy driving distance of Salt Lake City.
+The state also has its fair share of great national parks for hiking and camping as well, with Bryce Canyon, Zion, Arches, and Canyonlands all standing out as amongst the very best in the entire country.
+But the crown jewel on Utah's adventure resume is probably Moab, the small town that is the gateway to perhaps the greatest mountain biking found anywhere in the world.

-With trails built for every experience and comfort level, chances are if you like to pedal a bike, you'll find a trail here for you.
+With trails built for every experience and comfort level, chances are if you like to pedal a bike, you'll find a trail there that calls to you.

-There are of course some other great outdoor destinations to visit in the U.S., each with their own hidden gems and unique opportunities.
-But for pure out adventure, it is almost impossible to top the states on this list.
+There are of course plenty of other great outdoor destinations to visit in the U.S., each with their own hidden gems and unique opportunities.
+But for pure, unadulterated adventure, it is almost impossible to top the states on this list.